 Sucralose = approved in 1998, it is 600 times sweeter than table sugar.
 It can be used in baking that takes a long time in a hot oven.
 It is on the market under the name Splenda.

 Stevia = natural leaf of a South American shrub.
 It is intensely sweet.
 It is sold in natural food stores.

 Taste the various sweeteners and determine your preferences.
 Then, see how to fit them into your diet to enjoy, and at the same time keep blood sugars in balance.

-In a recent issue of Diabetes Positive magazine, profiles of several super elite diabetic athletes were featured.
-Some of the athletes are Olympians, They are all relatively new to diabetes and have broken out of the gate with great enthusiasm, daring and determination.
-We can't all be Olympians, but this group is certainly a good example to honor and inspire every person with diabetes to get on board immediately and do our very best with the challenge of diabetes.
+In a recent issue of Diabetes Positive magazine, profiles of several super-elite diabetic athletes were featured.
+Some of the athletes are Olympians, They are all relatively new to diabetes and have broken out of the gate with great enthusiasm, daring, and determination.
+We can’t all be Olympians, but this group is certainly a good example to honor and inspire every person with diabetes to get on board immediately and do our very best with the challenge of diabetes.
 I say we celebrate these super achievers and ourselves with a dessert party.
-Join me in cyber kitchen to get started preparing sweets for the festivities
+Join me in the cyber kitchen to get started preparing sweets for the festivities